What Is A Nagging Wife, Really?

 Although the term nagging is typically applied to women, it’s something men are guilty of as well.
 Men, however, are often depicted differently when it comes to this behavior.

-A man who nags is often referred to as demanding or domineering, and masculine nagging may literally sound a bit different as well.
-A nagging wife might whine or plead, whereas a husband may yell and command.
+A man who nags is often referred to as demanding or domineering.
+Masculine nagging may literally sound a bit different as well.
+While a nagging wife may seem to whine or plead, a husband’s nagging is typically presents as yelling or ordering.

-This is due in part to nuances when it comes to the way each gender speaks and communicates.
+These interpretations are due in part to nuances when it comes to the way each gender communicates.

 This may make the form of their nagging different, but the effect of repetitive complaining and fault-finding is the same.
 And both men and women can be guilty.